Fig Bacon Jam Pasta

 I hate angel hair pasta.
 It has a narrow window between when it’s done and when it’s overdone and sticking to everything.
 But that’s what she wanted.

 We talked a bit about what sauces go best with long noodles and which could go with short pastas.
 And she decided that she wanted bacon jam on her angel hair pasta.

 Worst case scenario was that we end up with a bunch of bacon jam.
 There are definitely worse predicaments.

-So I put together a recipe.
+So I put together a recipe for a fig pasta sauce.
 And kiddo implemented.

 Cooking the bacon